nathanhumphrey/sequelize-passport-demo/README.md

 npm run dev
 ```

-Use a REST client (e.g. POSTMAN, Advanced REST Client, etc.) to send test requests.
+Use a REST client (e.g. [POSTMAN](https://www.postman.com/), [Advanced REST Client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo), etc.) to send test requests.

-All routes will respond with a JSON object that includes at a minimum:
+All routes (except the logout route) will respond with a JSON object that includes at a minimum:

 - The route path
 - The route method
 - The user object, if logged in

-Additonal route-specific data may also be included.
+Additional route-specific data may also be included.

 ## 1. INDEX ROUTE

-Send a GET request to http://localhost:8080/ and receive a response similar to the folowing:
+Send a GET request to http://localhost:8080/ and receive a response similar to the following:

 ```json
 {